Both Uses

 (3)

-(bond as in: released on a $10,000 bond) an amount of money a court orders a defendant to pay to be released from jail prior to a trial (The money is returned after trial, but is collected to help assure the defendant will appear at trial.)
+(bond as in: released on a $10,000 bond) an amount of money a court orders a defendant to pay for release from jail prior to trial, collected to assure the defendant will appear (and often returned after trial)

 -